francodealva/Cosmic-cone/README.md

-# Cosmic Cone: First Direct Measurement of Universe Circumference
+# Direct Measurement of Universe Circumference

 **If CHIME, DESI, and Pantheon+ are all correct, the universe is closed with C = 379 Gpc.**

 This repo provides the 12-line geometric derivation and falsifiable prediction for SKA-Low.

-## Prediction: SKA-Low Test
+### Prediction: SKA-Low Test

 **Frequency to search:** f = 472,789,997.636 Hz